John-Lluch/USBSabertooth_NB/README.md

 # More

-Find the 'NonBlockingRead" example in the Examples folder, for a more complete implementation of a sequence of non-blocking reads and writes to a Sabertooth motor controller, with feedback on the Serial monitor.
+Find the 'NonBlockingRead" example in the Examples->Advanced folder, for a more complete implementation of a sequence of non-blocking reads and writes to a Sabertooth motor controller, with feedback on the Serial monitor.
 This example requires a Leonardo, Pro Micro or another arduino controller with dual serial port coms.
 'Serial' is used for Serial monitor communications and 'Serial1' is used for Sabertooth communications.